arikunco/Data-Science-Skill/README.md

+# Data Science Skillset

+Coding, Statistics, and Business are the important skills needed to be real Data Scientists.
+With additional visualization and legal skills, you will be getting much better results.

-# Data Science Skillset you must follow.
-Choose and complete at least one from the following parts.
+Maybe you are confused with how to start.
+I compile some of the free and paid courses/books that you can refer to.
+Please complete at least one from the following parts.

 ## 1. Visualization
 - Option 1 (Paid) : Tableau 10 A-Z Hands On Tableau: https://www.udemy.com/tableau10/